 Colectivo Coffee’s store and management offices on Humbolt Avenue in Milwaukee.
 (Isiah Holmes | Wisconsin Examiner)

-The agreement makes Colectivo the largest coffee chain in the country with an active union contract.
+The union’s certification at Colectivo is believed to make the coffee chain the largest in the country with union representation.

 GET THE MORNING HEADLINES DELIVERED TO YOUR INBOX

 Our stories may be republished online or in print under Creative Commons license CC BY-NC-ND 4.0.
 We ask that you edit only for style or to shorten, provide proper attribution and link to our web site.
 Please see our republishing guidelines for use of photos and graphics.